Gateron Oil King Review (2026) | Sound Test Included | Keyboard Forge

 Gateron Oil King Switches

-At the time of this writing, the Gateron Oil King switches cost ~$0.65 per switch.
-I consider this mid-range switch pricing.
+At the time of this writing, the Gateron Oil King switches sit at the lower end of Premium pricing.

 These things are awesome.
 They feel amazing and I thoroughly enjoyed using them for the past couple of years.